gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 #### Observers

+Usually, you would want to limit patricipation to those directly involved in a self-selection.
-There was so much interest in the self-selection experiment across the organization, that we had to invent an observer role.
+In our case, there was so much interest in the self-selection experiment across the organization, that we had to compromize by introducing an observer role.
 Observers were invited to join in the first part of the self-selection event.
-They could check out how the room is set up, take a pick at the participants cards.
+They could check out how the room was set up, take a pick at the participants cards.
 They could listen to initiative pitches for all teams, without making an actual selection.
 Observers were asked to leave after the break and before the start of actual teams selection.

 ### 3. Work with Your Key Partners